Message System

 The system of messages is based on a configuration file in which messages with specific conditions are described.
 If specific conditions are satisfied, the message is shown to a user.

-Current configuration file is located in packages/message-system/src/config folder.
+Current configuration file is located in suite-common/message-system/config folder.
 Its name is config.vX.json.
 The X express current version messaging system.

 The config is fetched at launch of the application and then every minute.
 It remembers the previously fetched config to inform the user even if he is offline.
 For this reason, the latest available config during build time is bundled with the application.